recmo/Principia/README.md

 The syntax is minimalist and heavily uses the [Unicode Standard](http://www.unicode.org/versions/Unicode6.2.0/).
 Please use something like [compose keys](https://en.wikipedia.org/wiki/Compose_key) to enter Unicode characters (here's my setup: [XCompile](https://github.com/Recmo/XCompile)).

 The language is a union between a programming language and a proof language.
 The programming language consists of just two constructs, *calls* and *closures*.
-It has first-class functions and multiple return values.
+It has eager evaluation, first-class functions and multiple return values.
 The proof language has four constructs, *because*, *axiom*, *therefore* and *proofs*.
 Both these languages live in a space that is similar to a directed cyclic multi-graph.

 Unifying these languages is a meta-language that turns these graphs into a linear syntax for consumption by text editors.
 The meta-language handles scoping and identifier binding.
 It should be noted that binding is separate from the programming language.
 The programming language has *no* concept of variables and binding (and therefore, none of the problems associated with it).